About Anthropic

 • Wet lab experience in molecular biology

-• Previous experience with developing evaluations or benchmarks for large language models
+• Developing evaluations or benchmarks for large language models

 • Previous experience in emerging technology policy, including in biosecurity or AI